 What is sickle cell disease?

 Sickle cell disease is an inherited blood disorder.
 Normal red blood cells are smooth and flexible discs, like the letter O, enabling them to move easily through your child’s blood vessels.
-In contrast, sickle cells are stiff, sticky and often shaped like the letter C. Sickle cells tend to cluster together and to the lining of blood vessels, making it difficult for them to move through small blood vessels.
+In contrast, sickle cells are stiff, sticky, and often shaped like the letter C. Sickle cells tend to cluster together and to the lining of blood vessels, making it difficult for them to move through small blood vessels.
 These clusters can create blockages in your child’s small blood vessels, stopping the movement of healthy, oxygen-carrying blood.
-This blockage decreases oxygen delivery to the tissues which can cause pain and organ dysfunction and is what causes the majority of the complications of the disease.
+This blockage decreases oxygen delivery to the tissues, which can cause pain and organ dysfunction and is what causes the majority of the complications of the disease.

 The spleen, which helps filter bacterial infections from the blood and acts as the recycle center for old red blood cells, tends to destroy the misshapen sickle cells faster than normal red blood cells.
 Sickle cells only live for about 14 days, while normal red blood cells can live up to 120 days.
 This leads to a chronic lack of oxygen-carrying red cells in the blood, called anemia.
 Sickle cells can also damage your child’s spleen, increasing the risk of certain potentially life-threatening bacterial infections.

 Millions worldwide suffer complications from sickle cell disease and nearly 300,000 infants with sickle cell disease are born each year.
-Approximately two million African-Americans, or 1 in 12, are "carriers" of the sickle mutation (called sickle cell trait).
+Approximately 2 million African-Americans, or 1 in 12, are "carriers" of the sickle mutation (called sickle cell trait).
 About 100,000 people in the United States have sickle cell disease.
-It mostly affects children of African descent, Hispanics and Caribbean ancestry, but also is found in those with Middle Eastern, Indian, Latin American, and Mediterranean heritage.
+It mostly affects children of African descent, Hispanics, and Caribbean ancestry, but also is found in those with Middle Eastern, Indian, Latin American, and Mediterranean heritage.
 The Global Health Initiative at Dana-Farber/Boston Children’s Cancer and Blood Disorders Center is working to improve survival for children with sickle cell disease around the world, including programs to establish newborn screening for sickle cell disease and developing research partnerships in Liberia and Haiti.

 What are the different types of sickle cell disease?